lmarzen/blog/content/about/index.md

 This obfuscation protects my privacy against email scraping bots.
 If you encounter any issues, feel free to contact me through the other platforms listed below.

-To see what open source projects I am contributing to, check out my [GitHub](https://github.com/lmarzen).
+To see what open-source projects I am contributing to, check out my [GitHub](https://github.com/lmarzen).

 Connect with me on [LinkedIn](https://www.linkedin.com/in/lukemarzen/).